Kong/docs.konghq.com/app/enterprise/1.5.x/developer-portal/configuration/authentication/adding-registration-fields.md

 5. Select the **Required** checkbox to require the new field for registration.

-6. Click the **Save Changes**.
+6. Click **Save Changes**.
 The field is automatically added to the registration form.